appbaseio/appbase-js/README.md

       type: 'product',
       id: '1'
 }).on('data', function(res) {
-      // client would emit "data" event every time there is a document update. console.log(res);
+      // 'data' handler is triggered every time there is a document update. console.log(res);
 }).on('error', function(err) {
       console.log("caught a stream error", err);